just-jeb/angular-builders/README.md

 # timestamp
 Example builder for timestamp creation.
+This repository is part of the Medium article [Angular CLI 6 under the hood — builders demystified](https://medium.com/@meltedspark/angular-cli-6-under-the-hood-builders-demystified-f0690ebcf01).

 ##Usage